awslabs/aws-well-architected-labs/Security/Quest_100_Quick_Steps_to_Security_Success/README.md

-﻿# Quest: One Day to Better Security
+﻿# Quest: Quick Steps to Security Success

 ## About this Guide